-There are so many hikes you can do from Edale village, it’s difficult to choose which walk to do!
+There are so many hikes you can do from Edale village in Derbyshire, it’s difficult to choose which walk to do!

 This route hiking up to Grindslow Knoll takes you up along the edge of Kinder plateau via Ringing Roger then round to the summit.
 It’s a beautiful route as you can see the summit in the distance as you’re walking along.

 However, if you fancy a more challenging walk up to Grindslow Knoll, check out this walk via Grindsbrook Clough, a shorter but steeper version.

 Here you will find details on how to get to the start of this short walk from Edale, route information, map, facilities on the walk, plus a detailed step by step guide of the walk.

 Let me know in the comments if you’ve done this walk and what you think!

 Grindslow Knoll walk from Edale

 Map of Grindslow Knoll walk from EdaleClick for OS online map

 Start grid reference: SK 12381 85327

 Car parking address: Edale car park, Edale, Hope Valley, S33 7ZQ